Monday, October 17, 2016

 13. Water is CRUCIAL!
 For whatever reason, you stop drinking it almost altogether every year and you pay dearly for it.
 Remember those gross chapped, dehydrated lips?
 Remember your uh...'issues' in the lavatory?
 Don't be an dork...hydrate!

 14. Take your probiotics!
 Another thing you skip out on is taking these and your immune system takes a hit every time and you spend the holiday or New Years Eve sick and unable to celebrate.
 BE SMART!
 This and water should help keep you healthy even if your eating schedule is off.

-15. Don't forget to re-read this about October 15th next year.
-Seriously, go set the mail reminder and link to this.
-You will thank yourself.
+15. Don't forget to re-read this about mid-October next year.
+Seriously, you will thank yourself.